• Skip to main content

 Creamy Pesto Pasta with Fava Beans Two pasta bowls filled with shaved parmesan on top and fava beans with green napkin.

 This was inspired by my recipe for rice & fava bean salad.
 These are two of the best ways to eat favas.
-Either one goes great with your favorite white wine & a chopped salad.
+Like my recipe for Caramelized Pear & Gorgonzola Pasta it is a delicious meatless dish.
+Serve with your favorite white wine & a chopped salad.

 Jump to: